Turnkey-Corrections/UWRF_CIDS431_2025/README.md

 - Lambda function: `jsmith-video-handler`
 - S3 bucket (when you add it): `jsmith-video-bucket`

-This keeps your resources separate from other students and ensures you can only modify your own infrastructure.
+This makes it easy to identify your resources in the AWS Console.

 ---